Wellington Region’s second day of Early Dances April 2025

-It also said it was “For dancers who…have a reasonable level of fitness”.
+It was advertised as being suitable for people who had been dancing for at least two years and “For dancers who…have a reasonable level of fitness”.
 Fitness was definitely needed, dancing began at 1:00pm and continued to 4.30pm, although there was a very welcome break for a substantial afternoon tea, very kindly prepared for us by Elaine and Kevin Lethbridge.

 The Early Dances Day was “exactly what it says on the tin”, a day (well an afternoon) of dances from the early books (in this case Books 6-12) published by the RSCDS.
 These are dances we don’t do very often these days.